altenstedt/tdd2-net/TEACHER.md

 an understanding of the requirements.

-Ask the students what level 2 tests they would like to write and give them five minutes to think about it.
-Emphasize that the purpose of level 2 tests are to verify the function of the application.
+Ask the students what level 2 tests they would like to write and give them five minutes to think about it.ï¿½ Emphasize that the purpose of level 2 tests are to verify the function of the application.

 Then, list the tests on a white board that the students have agreed